 For information on developing a SCCG refer to the Defence Security and Vetting Service guidance on Business Impact Levels at:

-http://drnet/AssociateSecretary/security/advice/Pages/bils.aspx and contact the Defence Security and Vetting Services Project Security Team at:
+http://drnet/AssociateSecretary/security/advice/Pages/bils.aspx and contact the Defence Security and Vetting Services Project Security Team at DSA.ProjectSecurity@defence.gov.au.

-DSA.ProjectSecurity@defence.gov.au.

 [DRAFTERS TO INSERT SECURITY CLASSIFICATION AND CATEGORISATION GUIDE PRIOR TO RELEASE OF RFT].